Fall 2026 Asian American Ministry Cohort

 Overview

-The focus of year one is to define the Asian American context and to engage that context with a theology of grace.
+The DMin Cohort in Asian American Ministry is a professional degree created for working pastors.
+The cohort is centered around a contextual research project that addresses a question, challenge, or opportunity from the student’s particular ministry context.
+The focus of year one is to define the Asian American context and engage that context with a theology of grace.
 Year two explores theological and practical matters of ecclesiology and pastoral ministry, with an emphasis on nurturing environments of embodiment in which Asian American churches are formed into communities of spiritual, congregational, and missional flourishing.
-Year three provides opportunities for mutual learning through doctoral project presentations, and through exposure and networking with expert scholars and practitioners engaged in critical and fruitful work for Asian American church contexts.
+Year three provides opportunities for mutual learning through doctoral project presentations and networking with expert scholars and practitioners engaged in critical work in Asian American church contexts.

 Schedule